 Never before have I witnessed a wedding party put down their cutlery and start singing Sweet Caroline together!
 Onto the evening and you absolutely blew us away.

-The Brotherhood are South Wales’ premier wedding band.
-Check our availability for your date at St Pierre.
+The Brotherhood are South Wales’ premier wedding band, twenty minutes down the M48.
+More on what we do as a Chepstow wedding band, or check our availability for your date at St Pierre.